MonoGame/docs.monogame.github.io/articles/getting_started/2_choosing_your_ide_vscode.md

     ![Download VSCode](./images/1_setting_up_your_development_environment/vscode/linux/download-vscode.png)

-2. Click the Download .deb button.
+1. Click the Download `.deb` button.
+1. Double click the `.deb` installer to add VSCode into your installation.

+---

 ## Setting up VS Code for development with MonoGame